 Wolfy is a wolf with a secret.

-Being a young Wolf in the big city proves to be a very dangerous exploration for both Wolfy and Tom.
-The city teems with carnivorous beasts who want nothing more than to make a small meal of Tom.
+Being a young Wolf in the big city proves to be a hazardous exploration for both Wolfy and Tom.
+The town teems with carnivorous beasts who want nothing more than to make a small meal of Tom.
 For Wolfy, his naiveness makes him prey to the ruling promises of wealth, power, and prestige.
 Due to the manipulation and devious workings of the ruling powers within the city, these best friends are pitted against one another.
-Essentially, both are in danger, more so due to the Carne Festival, an annual gathering of all carnivores in Wolfenberg, where lesser beasts are hunted, and devoured.
+Mainly, both are in danger, more so due to the Carne Festival, an annual gathering of all carnivores in Wolfenberg, where lesser beasts are hunted and devoured.

 Wolfy The Incredible Secret, a thoroughly enjoyable and original tale, does well to provide enough intrigue to the storyline without ruining it with an overabundance of details.
 The pacing is sufficient enough that the tale does not feel like its rushed for the sake of time.
 There are no fillers or story padding.
 Every visual moment is utilized with specificity and is eye-catching and is unique in its humor and structure.